matystl/redux-effect-reducers/README.md

 # What is exactly effects that i can return

 Effect should be anything that is pure.
 So object is ok.
 Function is also ok.
 Promises are not ok.
-What happen with effects is that after you dispach action and you return effects they are colleted by enableEffects store enhencer into queue and shoved back into dispach path(through middlewares).
-Note that that listeners are notified only after every effect has been dispached.
+What happen with effects is that after you dispatch action and you return effects they are collected by enableEffects store enhancer into queue and shoved back into dispatch path(through middlewares).
+Note that that listeners are notified only after every effect has been dispatched.

-###So that mean i can dispach from reducer?
+###So that mean i can dispatch from reducer?

 Yes and know.
-You can return action as effect and that action will be passed after original dispach has finished.
+You can return action as effect and that action will be passed after original dispatch has finished.
-Anyways i don't think this is good idea to dispach sync action as effect.
+Anyways i don't think this is good idea to dispatch sync action as effect.
-So you have been warned that it's probably bad ida.
+So you have been warned that it's probably bad idea.

-###So what sould i put in effect if it's not recomanded to put there sync actions?
+###So what should i put in effect if it's not recommended to put there sync actions?

-You should put there something with encapsulated "side effects" what your middlewares can perform for you.
+You should put there something (with encapsulated "side effects") what your middlewares can perform for you.
-So if you use [thunk-middleware](https://github.com/gaearon/redux-thunk) feel free to return fucntion that will get dispach and get state as argument.
+So if you use [thunk-middleware](https://github.com/gaearon/redux-thunk) feel free to return function that will get dispatch and get state as argument.
 If you use some middleware that can make declarative ajax-es, you can put this declarative ajax as effect.